Communications, Capacity and Outreach

 This priority area provides opportunities to gather examples of promising practices and assess lessons learned with respect to communicating about contaminants.
 This includes looking at past NCP communication and engagement methods and activities that have been especially effective, as well as those taking place within other northern programs, and looks into the potential for use of new approaches to communications (e.g. use of new technologies) in a northern context.
 The goal of this priority is to bring together promising practices, including the evidence describing their impact where possible, and make them readily available to NCP researchers and frontline communicators.
 Projects could be regionally-based, or could be centred on a particular type of research (e.g., human health communications, or methods of engagement around wildlife monitoring).
 Activities may include:

-- Identifying and assessing practices in taking project results and putting them in an easily accessible and understandable format that communicators of contaminants information, including regional health authorities, can use to make decisions.
+- Taking project results and putting them in an easily accessible and understandable format that communicators of contaminants information, including regional health authorities, can use to make decisions.

 4.5.2 Delivery of synthesized contaminants messages